Writing & Thinking Workshop

-Join a creative community of writers who share a commitment to the work and fun of writing together in our residential summer workshop for high school students.
-Our program is part of a long-standing national program established by the National Writing and Thinking Network at Bard College.
+High school students can join a creative community of writers who share a commitment to the work and fun of writing together in our residential summer workshop.
+More than a camp, our workshop is part of a long-standing national program established by the National Writing and Thinking Network at Bard College.

-You will live on the Lake Forest College campus and spend much of your time with a small group of students in informal workshops mentored by an experienced writer/teacher who will model strategies for exploring your own ideas.
-Living in the residence hall with roommates, eating in the cafeteria, and working with successful college students on your writing in the evening will give you a taste of college life.
+You will live on the Lake Forest College campus and spend much of your time with a small group of students in informal workshops mentored by an experienced teacher who will model strategies for exploring your own ideas.
+Living in the residence hall with roommates, eating in the dining hall, and working with successful college students on your writing in the evening will give you a taste of college life.

-With its 100 acres of wooded areas and walking paths, the Lake Forest College campus offers an ideal setting for a summer writers’ colony.
-On campus, you will have access to the College’s computer center and library, as well as wood-paneled lounges where writers will gather and read their work.
+With its 100 acres of wooded areas and walking paths, a mile from the Lake Michigan shore, the Lake Forest College campus offers an ideal setting for a summer writers’ colony.

-You will be a short train ride from Chicago where you will explore and write at such places as the Art Institute of Chicago, Millennium Park, and Neo Futurists- all with new friends who share your interests.
+You will be a short train ride from Chicago where you will explore and write at such places as the Art Institute of Chicago, Millennium Park, and the Neo Futurist Theatre — all with new friends who share your interests.

 Writing and Thinking Network